andreamarciano/hidden-v1/README.md

 - Click a pin → swing animation → fall → extract text.
 - Adds text to trash automatically when falling.

+### `MeltingDiv.jsx`

+- On mouse hover, gradually increases "heat level" with a smooth color transition from yellow to red.
+- If hovered continuously for 5 seconds, triggers the melting phase.
+- During melting, the div visually "melts": it shakes, drips colored chunks, emits steam particles, and slowly disappears.
+- After melting animation completes (~2 seconds), extracts its text content and adds it to the trash context.
+- Plays looping lava bubbling sound while heating and one-shot sounds for melting and steam effects.
+- If mouse leaves before melting threshold, the heat level decreases gradually and the div "cools down."

 ### 🗑️ `TrashBin.jsx`